buda-base/rKTs-migration/README.md

 apt-get install php7.0-mbstring php7.0-zip php7.0-xml
 ```

-and then
+and then the first time
 ```
-git submodule update
+git submodule update --init
 ```

 Running from the rKTs-migration directory: